Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the workshop, Dr. Nguyen Duong Giang, former General Director of Human Resources of Saigon Tourist Corporation, said that his research team conducted a survey at 12 state-owned accommodation units from 3 to 5 stars.

-The survey results on educational level show that the management board of the accommodation facility has 51% of university degrees and 49% of post-graduate degrees.
-Particularly for the position of department head, besides the large number of university degrees, there are still 7% of college degrees and 20% of vocational secondary school degrees.
-According to the survey, the majority of shift leaders and supervisors have vocational secondary school degrees.
-Specifically, 64% have vocational secondary school degrees, 9% have college degrees, 25% have university degrees and 2% have post-graduate degrees.
+The survey results on educational level show that 51% of the accommodation management board has a university degree and 49% has a post-graduate degree.
+Particularly for the position of department head, besides the large number of people with university degrees, there are still 7% with college degrees and 20% with vocational secondary education.
+According to the survey, the majority of shift leaders and supervisors have vocational secondary education.
+Specifically, 64% have vocational secondary education, 9% have college degrees, 25% have university degrees and 2% have post-graduate degrees.

 From this result, Mr. Giang said that currently, the level of labor in the tourism industry is increasingly improved thanks to the development of training facilities.
 However, the above survey shows that, in order to meet the job requirements in the period of global economic integration, it is necessary to improve the capacity and professional education level of management personnel, especially in the group of deputy department heads and supervisors.